eduvpn/documentation/ACL.md

-The authentication backends `FormPdoAuthentication` (default), `FormLdapAuthentication` and `FormRadiusAuthentication` support "static" entitlements.
+The authentication backends `FormPdoAuthentication` (default), `FormLdapAuthentication` and `FormRadiusAuthentication` support "static" permissions.
 This means that you can use a (JSON) file where the mapping between permissions and users are stored.

 Thie file is stored in `/etc/vpn-user-portal/static_permissions.json` and has